voxel-dot-at/sentis_tof_m100_pkg/README.md

 # 3. Usage #

-We have included a .launch file to help you to get the camera working in an very simple way.
+We have included a .launch file to help you to get the camera working in a very simple way.
 We coded this ROS package to use the ROS parameter server.
 We will explain you in the following lines how you can write your own configuration for the Sentis ToF Camera.
 You can also run the package node standalone and set the camera configuration by line commands.

 ### * Watch our demo video:  ###

 > http://youtu.be/3xegxf5VFWc

 ### 3.1 Use roslaunch ###
-To easily start using the sentis_tof_m100 ROS package you may use the roslaunch config_file we have included.
-It will launch the ROS core, start the camera node loading the parameter configuration, start the run-time reconfiguration gui and the ROS viewer rviz already configured to show the depth information read by the ToF camera.
+To easily start using the sentis_tof_m100 ROS package you can use the roslaunch config_file we have included.
+It will launch the ROS core, start the camera node loading the parameter configuration, start the run-time reconfiguration gui and the ROS viewer rviz already configured to show the depth information readed by the ToF camera.

 In order to execute it you have just to type the following: